mggardne/MRI_Phantom/README.md

 # MRI_Phantom
-Matlab code for segmenting and calculating T1rho or T2* from Philips MRI images of a phantom.
+Matlab code for segmenting and calculating T1rho or T2* from Philips MRI images of either a phantom with six small vials or a single large tube phantom.

-The MRI phantom was purchased from The Phantom Lab, Salem, New York, USA.
+The MRI phantom with six small vials was purchased from The Phantom Lab, Salem, New York, USA.
 The phantom contains three pairs of vials with agarose concentrations of 2%, 3% and 4%.
 The imaging was done with a 3T Philips machine.
 The MRI series description must contain the spin lock times as this is not stored in the DICOM header.
 The spin lock times must be between the characters "SL" (spin lock) and "ms" (milliseconds).
 See dicom_lst.m and dicom_lst2.m for implementation.

 Note that there are three main files that need to be run in sequences as the subsequent files depend on the outputs from the previous file.
 Here's the order: